seanbuckley/dotfiles/README.md

 ## Installation

+1. Open the scripts folder with `cd scripts`.
-Run `bash scripts/setup.sh` to start the installation process.
+2. Run `bash setup.sh` to start the installation process.